tonyspiro/php-grunt-boilerplate/README.md

 npm install
 grunt
 ```
-If you would like to use Grunt MAMP
+If you would like to use Grunt MAMP:
 ```
 grunt stop // if MAMP is running, stop it grunt config // configure MAMP to point to config.site_full_path at config.port in Gruntfile.js